 - Do not force things to happen.
 Your cat is shy not because this is his style, but because this is who he is—a timid cat.
 At least for now.
 Forcing him to communicate with you or with other cats more than he wants to will have the reverse effect.
 Take a slow approach, and do not bother your cat unnecessarily; focus on creating a calm environment for him (see the next point).
 It’s okay to interact, to play with or pet your cat; just do it only as long as he finds it comfortable.
 But for the rest of the time, become almost transparent to your cat.
 Be in the same room, and do whatever you have to, but do not pay attention to him.
 Act normally.
 If you have more than one cat, try to make a private corner for the more shy one to hang out.
 If necessary, you can also separate your cats completely, until the shy cat builds confidence.

 - Make your cat’s surroundings calm and stimulating.
-Most important, create opportunities and places to climb.
+Most important, create opportunities and places to climb and jump.
 Being aboveground is a huge confidence booster for insecure cats.
 The quickest solution is adding a cat tree or two.
 Window perches, shelves and the tops of regular furniture are also great.
 Find more tips to make your house a cat’s dream here.
 At the same time, make sure your cat does not have the ability to hide under the bed or behind other furniture where she is not able to see what’s going on.
 It’s simply dreadful to hear footsteps without seeing who’s approaching.
 Block access to these spots, or even remove them for now, if possible.

 - Make things easily accessible and plentiful.
 By this we mean litter boxes, food bowls, water bowls, napping locations, cat trees, playing opportunities and any other things that cats interact with.
 Provide them in different parts of your home, so that a timid cat can have everything she needs nearby, without the need to pull her courage together to reach the water bowl.
 This is especially important if you have more than one cat.
 The litter box, for example, is a common location where bullying cats try to ambush shyer ones.
 This is not good, and you need to do everything to prevent it, which can be done by providing several litterboxes in different parts of your home.